If you owe us money your payments may be affected.

 If your repayment rate is going to change we will send you a letter 21 days before the new rate will take effect.

-Call us on 1800 076 072 or, Indigenous customers can call us on 1800 138 193, to formalise a payment arrangement before using any of the following payment methods:
+Formalise your payment arrangement by calling 1800 076 072 or if you identify as Indigenous call 1800 138 193 before using any of the following payment methods:

 |Direct debit||To arrange automatic deductions from your financial institution account, please call us on 1800 076 072 or Indigenous customers can call us on 1800 138 193|